lordi/borg-remote/README.md

 ## Description

+Backup a remote server to local filesytem using Borg.
 [BorgBackup](https://github.com/borgbackup) does not have support yet for backing up a remote server to a local destination (or a destination that we can only access from local).
 The workaround mentioned in the docs is via `sshfs`